aramis-lab/clinicadl/.github/ISSUE_TEMPLATE/bug_report.md

     label: Python version
     render: shell
     description: |
-      What version of Nilearn are you using?
+      What version of Python are you using?

       You can check this by entering `python -V` in the command line.
   validations: